panda3d/panda3d-docs/programming/scene-graph/level-of-detail.rst

 Level of Detail
 ===============

+To make a scene look as good as possible, modellers often like to make them very intricately detailed, which requires a model to consist of a high amount of polygons.
+However, if every model in a scene were so highly detailed, Panda3D would spend a lot of time animating and rendering the scene every frame, causing the performance to drop.

+A common technique to prevent this is to create multiple levels of detail for a model.
+A highly detailed version of the model is used when it is close to the camera, whereas if the model is far away, a lower resolution version is used, since the detail is not discernable at a great distance anyway.

-Using multiple levels of detail for a part of your scene can help improve performance.
-For example you could use LOD to simplify an Actor that is far away, saving on costly vertex skinning operations.
-Another use would be to combine several small objects into a simplified single object, or to apply a cheaper shader.
+Another use would be to combine several small objects into a simplified single object, or to apply a shader that is less costly to render at a greater distance.
 LOD can also be used to hide objects when they are far away.

 .. only:: cpp